tendermint/tendermint/spec/abci++/abci++_methods.md

 then _p_'s Tendermint decides block _v_ and finalizes consensus for height _h_ in the following way

-1. _p_'s Tendermint persists _v_ as decision for height _h_.
+1. _p_'s Tendermint persists _v_ as the decision for height _h_.
-2. _p_'s Tendermint locks the mempool -- no calls to `CheckTx` on new transactions.
-3. _p_'s Tendermint calls `RequestFinalizeBlock` with _id(v)_.
+2. _p_'s Tendermint calls `RequestFinalizeBlock` with _v_'s data.
 The call is synchronous.
-4. _p_'s Application processes block _v_, received in a previous call to `RequestProcessProposal`.
+3. _p_'s Application executes block _v_.
-5. _p_'s Application calculates and returns the _AppHash_, along with an array of arrays of bytes representing the output of each of the transactions
+4. _p_'s Application calculates and returns the _AppHash_, along with a list containing the outputs of each of the transactions executed.
-6. _p_'s Tendermint hashes the array of transaction outputs and stores it in _ResultHash_
+5. _p_'s Tendermint hashes all the transaction outputs and stores it in _ResultHash_.
-7. _p_'s Tendermint persists the transaction outputs, _AppHash_, and _ResultsHash_
+6. _p_'s Tendermint persists the transaction outputs, _AppHash_, and _ResultsHash_.
-8. _p_'s Tendermint unlocks the mempool -- newly received transactions can now be checked.
+7. _p_'s Tendermint locks the mempool &mdash; no calls to `CheckTx` on new transactions.
-9. _p_'s Tendermint calls `RequestCommit` to instruct the Application to persist its state.
+8. _p_'s Tendermint calls `RequestCommit` to instruct the Application to persist its state.
+9. _p_'s Tendermint, optionally, re-checks all outstanding transactions in the mempool against the newly persisted Application state.
+10. _p_'s Tendermint unlocks the mempool &mdash; newly received transactions can now be checked.
-10. _p_'s starts consensus for a new height _h+1_, round 0
+11. _p_'s starts consensus for height _h+1_, round 0

 ## Data Types existing in ABCI